 Morgan's collaboration with Daniel Spoerri video, Beefsteak - Resurrection (1968), reverses the story of a steak from excrement to its genesis as a cow in a field; Shatter (1973), features a hammer relentlessly tapping the surface of the screen until it breaks: visually disturbing, these works are characteristic of Morgan's aesthetic.

-Living in Dusseldorf during the late 60s early 70s he was a contemporary of Blinky Palermo, Sigmar Polke, Gerhard Richter, and Joseph Beuys: he was actively involved with performances at the Stadlische Kunsthalle, Dusseldorf and Aktionsraum, Munich.
+Living in Dusseldorf during the late 60s and early 70s, Morgan was a contemporary of Blinky Palermo, Sigmar Polke, Gerhard Richter, and Joseph Beuys, and actively involved with performances at the Stadlische Kunsthalle, Dusseldorf and Aktionsraum, Munich.

 The recent revival of interest is now restoring this original and provocative artist to his rightful place.
-Recent exhibitions include Tony Morgan, The Birth of Herman, Mamco, Geneva (2002) and Tony Morgan: Some Films, Thomas Dane Gallery, London (2011).
+In 2002 MAMCO, Geneva held a solo presentation of his work: Tony Morgan, The Birth of Herman.